AurelieMerlo/concerts-nest-api/README.md

 ### Input

 I use Postman to sending requests when server is started (`yarn start --watch`)

+There is only one endpoint (`/concerts`) that can be accept several query parameters :

 **Search concerts by bands**
 GET `/v1/concerts?bands={ids}`